 Opportunity after opportunity arose to erase that line—from America’s suburban housing boom after World War II, to the Fair Housing Act of 1968, and the recent demolition of Chicago’s public housing high-rise developments called the Plan for Transformation.

-Yet still, the great majority of Chicago’s black residents relentlessly found themselves confined to areas with the poorest housing, the fewest job opportunities, the least chance to accumulate family wealth through home ownership—and the most fraught relations between the police and communities they are to serve.
+Still, the great majority of Chicago’s black families relentlessly found themselves confined to areas with the poorest housing, the fewest job opportunities, the least chance to accumulate wealth through home ownership—and the most fraught relations between the police and communities they are to serve.
 How did this happen—and why?

 The Shame of Chicago will answer these questions.
-Through the stories of those who experienced the spread of northern segregation and struggled to fight it, the journalists who documented it, and the scholars who have who studied it, The Shame of Chicago will explain this tragedy of America’s modern history.
+Through the stories of those who experienced the spread of northern segregation and struggled to fight it, the journalists who documented it, and the scholars who have studied it.

-By breaking with the standard format of feature-length documentaries, Shame of Chicago will enable educators, religious congregations, and community organizations to break out the stories most relevant to their needs and in a concise enough module to spur discussion and debate—and perhaps even civic action.
+Departing from the standard format of feature-length documentaries, Shame of Chicago will enable educators, religious congregations, and community organizations to break out the stories most relevant to their needs and in a concise enough module to spur discussion and debate to illuminate and inform civic action.

 Artist in Residence in the Arts of the Moving Image Program and the Samuel Dubois Cook Center on Social Equity at Duke University